-Trains and provides work direction to clerical employees assigned to the office.
+Trains and provides work direction to clerical staff assigned to the office.

 Performs related duties as assigned.

 An Executive Assistant provides a variety of highly responsible administrative support duties to a College President or District Office executive in executing his/her administrative responsibilities related to the business operations of the assigned organizational unit.
 Work assignments require the incumbent to use a high degree of independence and discretion; and exercise sound judgment.
 Use of computer equipment and advanced software applications is an integral aspect of the duties.
-The class of Executive Assistant (Confidential) is distinguished from the class of Executive Assistant because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, the District's employer-employee relations.
+The class of Executive Assistant (Confidential) is distinguished from the class of Executive Assistant because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, employee and labor relations matters.

-Policies, regulations, procedures, and precedents applicable to the administrative office to which assigned
+Policies, regulations, procedures, and precedents applicable to the assigned administrative office

 District policies and procedures related to general administrative and business transactions of the District